bgauduch/terraform-azure-demo/demo-terraform-101/step6-datasources/readme.md

-# Functions
+# Datasources
-Use datasources to retrieve existing resources and used there attributes in another deployment.
+Use datasources to retrieve existing resources and exploit there attributes in another deployment.

 ## Resources
 - Documentation: